As a business owner, I know how important it is to create a strong brand identity to stand out in a crowded market.

 If you’re working with a professional designer to create your brand identity, your designer will more likely than not design a board for you.

-Some designers also provide in-depth brand guidelines, which are multiple pages long and go into detail on how actually to apply your brand elements.
+Some designers also provide in-depth brand guidelines, which are multiple pages long and go into detail on how to actually apply your brand elements.
 But if you’re DIYing your brand, you can easily make a brand board later on as your brand grows and evolves.
-The foundational elements you must clear about your brand BEFORE you even consider making a mood board.
+The foundational elements you must be clear about your brand BEFORE you even consider making a mood board.

 Organize these elements in a grid, with your logo in a featured spot.

 You can add your font names and the hex codes for your brand colors.
-This way, it is easy to know your selected colors and fonts.

 Tools for branding board creation